wallarm/product-documentation/docs/user-guides/settings/integrations/webhook-examples/logstash-qradar.md

 }
 ```

-More detailed description of configuration files is available in the [official Logstash documentation](https://www.elastic.co/guide/en/logstash/current/configuration-file-structure.html).
+A more detailed description of the configuration files is available in the [official Logstash documentation](https://www.elastic.co/guide/en/logstash/current/configuration-file-structure.html).

 !!! info "Testing Logstash configuration"
     To check that Logstash logs are created and forwarded to QRadar, the POST request can be sent to Logstash.